Forest and wildlife law enforcement in central Africa

 Media

-Produce deterrent by raising public awareness to the effective enforcement and to the risks and penalties applied against wildlife criminals.
+Produce deterrent by raising public awareness to the effective enforcement and to the risks and penalties applied against wildlife and forest criminals.

 05